Embedded JTAG Solutions for the development of assembled printed circuit boards

 - Optimal interface for contract manufacturing

-The Design for Testability (DFT) guide explains what you as a developer should look out for when using Embedded JTAG Solutions.
+The DFT-Guide (Design-for-Testability) explains what you as a developer should look out for when using Embedded JTAG Solutions.

 The models are supplied by the test system, and the CAD data required is limited to a network and component list.
 These can be obtained from the schematic, which is usually available at a very early development stage of an assembly.
 The advantage is that you can easily resolve problems that may occur during test generation.
 You can also quickly and easily change a design that is unsuitable for test depth.
 But that's not all!